 ѫ Several of our breakfast items are locally sourced and we use recycled goods where practicable (e.g. micro-fibre cloths, tissues, etc).
 Our personal petrol consumption has dropped by over 90% since 2008 and we have disposed of one vehicle and swapped the other for a low-CO2 more economical alternative in 2013.

-ѫ We have very little storage space for waste so we have it taken by authorised agent under annual waste transfer note, according to Duty of Care Regulations and as directed by Environmental Health authorities.
+ѫ We use a Council-approved large wheelie bin for waste and have it taken by authorised agent under annual waste transfer note, according to Duty of Care Regulations and as directed by Environmental Health authorities.
 We reuse packaging (eg plastic bags) where possible.
-We would welcome any initiative to reduce packaging waste.
+We would welcome any initiative to further reduce packaging waste.

 ѫ We like to offer a hearty breakfast and offer a selection from the available menu, hopefully avoiding waste as far as possible.
-Food waste is separated as far as practicable, into plastic bags, collected into black bags.
+Food waste is separated as far as practicable, into Council-approved brown bin.

 Wildlife and Landscape

 ѫ Weymouth is blessed to have 2 RSPB reserves within easy walking distance.
 A number of unusual, even rare, species can be seen (eg. Cetti’s Warbler, Bittern, breeding Marsh Harriers, as well as otters, Nathusius’ Pipistrelle, etc) and expert advice is available from the RSPB Staff, as well as guided walks, observation hides etc. Portland Island is one of the main jumping-off points for migratory birds, also being home to numerous wild flowers.
 At Studland Bay, we are fortunate to have a site of international scientific importance with a population of sea-horses.
 Meanwhile, local waters afford a very wide range of fish and other marine species.